hungcq/knowledge-repo/IT/designing-data-intensive-applications/2-data-models-query-langs.md

 - Convergence trend
 ### 2.2.
 Query languages
 - Imperative: specify the step of the query
 - Declarative: specify the result (pattern of data).
-The query optimizer decides “how”.
+The query optimizer decides "how".
 - -> Can be optimized/parallelized easily
 - *On the web: CSS (declarative) vs JS code (imperative)
 - Map-reduce: